 Healthy Gulf works to protect marine habitats by:

-Ensuring that these habitats remain healthy over the long-term is critical to the Gulf’s marine species and the cultures and economies of our coastal communities that depend on them.
+Ensuring these habitats' long-term health is critical to protecting the Gulf’s marine species and the cultures and economies of our coastal communities that depend on them.